mat-0/uk.thechels.cod/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Traffic Light sequence causing long tail backs of traffic coming from Gloucester, 5th December :- [8505112](https://www.fixmystreet.com/report/8505112)
+- I was cycling down kayte lane on 03/12/2025 at 5.40pm, the lane has no street lighting and the on coming car headlights dazzled my view of the road and i went into this pot hole.
+This pot hole is very deep and large and difficult to swerve around it.
+I've badly injured my leg and head.
+This pot hole is very dangerous for cyclists who use this road frequently., 5th December :- [8505025](https://www.fixmystreet.com/report/8505025)
+- Large pothole, 5th December :- [8504870](https://www.fixmystreet.com/report/8504870)
+- Turning right from Cheltenham Road onto Greyhound gardens; the filter is only letting one or two cars though at a time, 5th December :- [8504725](https://www.fixmystreet.com/report/8504725)
+- Two large potholes on Willersey Road, near #17, 5th December :- [8504652](https://www.fixmystreet.com/report/8504652)
 - Road needs sweeping of huge amount of fallen leaves, 5th December :- [8504477](https://www.fixmystreet.com/report/8504477)
 - Manhole on pavement broken, 5th December :- [8504433](https://www.fixmystreet.com/report/8504433)
 - Extremely deep potholes that have reopened, 5th December :- [8504161](https://www.fixmystreet.com/report/8504161)